-I will definitely recommend a blog, a podcast and YouTube channel.
+I will definitely recommend a blog, a podcast, and a YouTube channel.
 I do not trust Facebook myself – even though I have a group there, one day Facebook may decide to close it – what then?
 Then I have my own media, such as the blog and the newsletter.
-If you want to build a long-term business – I would invest in posting on a blog and creating podcast.
+If you want to build a long-term business – I would invest in posting on a blog and creating podcasts.
 If you care about fast returns – you can only use Facebook.

 – What are your future plans for the ‘Happy in Business’?